 Developer-User Communication Gap

 It’s been true forever.
-There is an impedance/perspective/vocabulary mismatch that exists in conversations between developers and users.
-For test automation, this means that lots of communication, and typically several iterations of test design, needs to take place before the test meets the business user requirements.
+An impedance/perspective/vocabulary mismatch exists in conversations between developers and users.
+For test automation, this means that lots of communication, and typically several iterations of test design, must occur before the test meets the business user requirements.

-Try this theorem on for size: The more a test building solution is abstracted from the way the application is used (and the application user), the more likely it is to require multiple iterations to resolve a test plan.
-Manual testing – less of an issue.
-The test builder and the application user can be the same person and it’s easy for a user to see what is being tested.
+Test this theorem for size: The more a test-building solution is abstracted from how the application is used (and the application user), the more likely it is to require multiple iterations to resolve a test plan.
+Manual testing – is less of an issue.
+The test builder and the application user can be the same person, and it’s easy for a user to see what is being tested.
 Coding and scripting – big issue.
-The user can’t read the code to understand the test and can’t validate the test plan until after the test is debugged enough to run successfully.
-Iterations are time-consuming and in big increments.
+The user can’t read the code to understand or validate the test plan until after the test is debugged enough to run successfully.
+Iterations are time-consuming and insignificant increments.

 Here’s an interesting question to ask when looking at test automation solutions:

-Is the test builder more focused on the test building tool or the application and the business process?
+Is the test builder more focused on the test building tool, application, and business process?

 Building a Complete Test Before Debugging is Problematic

-One of the challenges with most traditional web application test building approaches is that you need to build the entire test before attempting to run it.
+One of the challenges with most traditional web application test-building approaches is that you must build the entire test before attempting to run it.
 This creates the build-run-debug-repeat cycle noted above.
 It’s time-consuming to constantly step out of the building process to debug a step and then start over.

 Enhancing Generic Web Testing Tech is a Bandaid, Not a Fix

-Here’s the thing: We’re talking about generic web testing applications, and this approach is definitely delivering some innovative best-in-class solutions.
+Here’s the thing: We’re talking about generic web testing applications, and this approach delivers some innovative, best-in-class solutions.
 But, for Salesforce, this approach will always fall short because the generic tools are a) creating tests that fail frequently and need a lot of maintenance to keep up with change and b) more abstracted from Salesforce and the Salesforce user.
-OCR, image recognition, ML, NL, and self-healing tests are all just another way of saying “we need better web locator strategies.”
+OCR, image recognition, ML, NL, and self-healing tests are all just another way of saying, “We need better web locator strategies.”

 If all of this depressingly sounds like you’re out of viable options, you’re not.
 There’s another approach.